Becksteinlab/MDAnalysis-workshop/doc/pages/html/_sources/trajectories.txt

 ..
 Note::

-   Trajectory indexing and slicing uses 0-based indices (as in standard Python) but MDAnalysis numbers frames starting with 1 (for historical reasons and according to the practice of all MD codes).
+   Trajectory indexing and slicing uses 0-based indices (as in standard Python) and MDAnalysis also numbers frames starting with 0.
+Thus the "tenth frame" in a trjectory has ``ts.frame == 9``.

 ..
 Note::

-   Not all trajectory readers support direct access and arbitrary slices, although many commonly ones such as DCD, XTC/TRR, and Amber NETCDF do.
+   Not all trajectory readers support direct access and arbitrary slices, although many commonly used ones such as DCD, XTC/TRR, and Amber NETCDF do.

 ..
 SeeAlso:: One can iterate through multiple trajectories in parallel
              with the help of :func:`itertools.izip` from the